 It’s too full

 We’ve all played a few games of Tetris with our refrigerator after we get home with the groceries, but be careful when stocking up and storing.
 While this isn’t a huge problem with newer models, some older models have fan blades that are less protected.
 You may even be able to see the fan blades in your freezer or fridge.
 Cramming your food into the fridge and freezer to the point of applying undue pressure on this small part can affect its shape and fit among related parts of your fridge, which means that it might break, or work ineffectively.
 Ineffective fridges are overworked fridges which will eventually lead to a refrigerator that doesn’t work.
 In order to avoid overfilling your fridge, be sure to do a deep clean of the contents of your fridge every once in a while.
 That’s not as hard as it sounds.
-These 9 steps make spring cleaning your fridge easy and painless.

 You’re not changing the water filter often enough